mongodb/docs/source/includes/considerations-edit-deployment.rst

 Before you can change the :term:`storage engine` for a standalone instance or replica set, you must give the {+aagent+} write access to the MongoDB :term:`data directory`'s *parent* directory.
-The agent creates a temporary backup of the data in parent directory when updating the storage engine.
+The agent creates a temporary backup of the data in the parent directory when updating the storage engine.
+Storage engine changes on standalone instances also require adequate disk space to perform a full :db-tools:`/mongodump` and :db-tools:`/mongorestore`.
+This disk space is then restored to the instance after the storage engine configuration change. |mms| *does not* delete the backup directories.

 You cannot change the storage engine on a :term:`config server`.
 For more information on storage engines and the available options, see